algo-1/minesweeper/README.md

 | Binary Variable Variable (Value -> Value -> Bool)
 ```

+For the Variables, I opted not to consider only unflagged neighbours of numbered squares as an optimisation.
+This makes it slightly suboptimal but fast.
+I found this idea from [Stanford Poster](https://web.stanford.edu/class/archive/cs/cs221/cs221.1192/2018/restricted/posters/thowarth/poster.pdf).

 The Unary Constraint is only used for sum variables.
 They are immediately converted to domains.
 For example, if we have the following 3-ary constraint,

 ```bash